vanHeemstraSystems/creating-azure-solutions/300/100/README.md

 ⸻

-🧠 Pro Tip: Think “Top-Down Design → Bottom-Up Build”
+🧠 Pro Tip: Think “Top-Down Design → Bottom-Up Build”<br/>
 	•	Top-down: Design your architecture, governance, and policies first.
 	•	Bottom-up: Deploy your networking and workloads after the structure is in place.